Extreme tiredness (fatigue) after coronavirus

 Coronavirus (COVID-19) recovery

-Extreme tiredness (fatigue) is common when recovering from coronavirus (COVID-19).
+Extreme tiredness (fatigue) is common when you recover from coronavirus (COVID-19).
 Living with this symptom is difficult.
-It affects things you would like to do, which can be frustrating.
+It affects things that you would like to do, which can be frustrating.

-It takes time to rebuild energy levels and build up your strength.
-There are different things you can try to manage fatigue and reduce how it affects your daily life.
+It takes time to build up your strength and energy levels again.
+There are different things that you can do to manage fatigue and reduce how it affects your daily life.

-You might also have problems sleeping as you recover from coronavirus.
+You might also have problems sleeping as you recover from COVID-19.

 Managing your expectations

 Allow yourself to do things in a different way that helps with your energy levels.
-Learning to change the expectations that you put on yourself can be difficult.
-It can cause frustration if you cannot do the things that you want.
+It can be difficult to change the expectations that you put on yourself.
+You might feel frustrated if you cannot do the things that you want.

-You might find it helpful to write down your activities in a diary.
-It can help to remind you that you are making progress, even if this feels slow.
-Remember that your fatigue will probably get better as your recover from coronavirus.
+It can be helpful to write your activities in a diary.
+This reminds you that you are making progress, even if it feels slow.
+Remember that your fatigue will probably get better as you recover from COVID-19.

 Pace, plan and prioritise

-This principle will help you save energy by learning how to pace, plan and prioritise your daily activities.
+This idea helps you to save energy.
+You can learn how to pace, plan and prioritise your daily activities.

-Try slowing your pace down until you feel a bit stronger.
+Try to slow down your pace (speed of doing activities) until you feel a bit stronger.
 Pacing yourself helps you have enough energy to complete an activity.